paranim/pararules/README.md

 2. You will not be able to `add` new rules to the session afterwards, because it must know all of its rules at compile time.
 3. Compile times will slow down as more rules are added.

+You may think that an additional downside is that you now must define all your rules in one place, without the flexibility to separate them into different modules.
+This actually isn't true: you can define your rules separately and use a "wrapper" macro to put them into `initSessionWithRules` at compile time.
+This is a bit advanced, but see [the test](tests/test3.nim) for an example of this.

 ### Using ref types

 As mentioned before, it is *highly* recommended that you use reference types like `ref seq`, rather than value types like `seq`, to store collections in the session.
 Many copies of facts are made inside the session, so this could be a significant performance problem if you store collections that copy by value.